esotericist/frf/documentation/primlist.md

 ```

+the `READ_WANTS_` set relates to assumptions about `READ`, which i don't intend to be implementing as seen in muck (due to it being tied to the player connection concept)

 #### math and logic prims

 only ints implemented so far. floats (internally in the form of doubles) will come.

-implementation detail: integers have two bits less than normal maxint, due to tagged pointer usage. this is unlikely to matter for most purposes, but should be born in mind.
+implementation detail: integers have two bits less than normal maxint, due to tagged pointer usage. this is unlikely to matter for most purposes, but should be borne in mind.
 ```markdown
  ✔️+   ✔️-   ✔️*   ✔️/   ✔️%   ✔️<   ✔️>   ✔️=   ✔️!=   ✔️<=   ✔️>=    ^
   RANDOM     BITOR     BITXOR     BITSHIFT     ++     --